microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chartseries-post-points.md

 ms.prod: "excel"
 ---

-# Create ChartPoints
+# Create ChartPoint

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new ChartPoints.
+Use this API to create a new ChartPoint.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).